 Popularly known as the “Land of the Gods” or “Dev Bhoomi” (in Hindi), Himachal Pradesh is full of myths and legends about various Gods and Goddesses in different regions.
 Each district and each town in Himachal has its temples and boasts a vibrant history of many local deities.
 Hence, it’s no wonder why this state is often said to be loved by the Gods.

-If you’re planning to book a Shimla Manali Tour Package or any other tour package in Himachal, here are some of the famous temples that you must visit to understand why this region is named as the home of Gods.
+If you’re planning to book a Shimla Manali Tour Package from Delhi or any other tour package in Himachal, here are some of the famous temples that you must visit to understand why this region is named as the home of Gods.

 1. Vashisht Temple, Manali

 Situated approximately 3 km from Manali, Vashisht Temple is dedicated to sage Vashisht.
 It is believed that the sage meditated at the spot, where this temple is built today.
 This place is also well-known for its hot sulphur water springs.
 Many devotees visit this place to take a dip in the hot water spring.

 It is one of the 51 shaktipeetha temples situated in India.
 Created by Raja Bir Chand in the 8th century, the temple has been devoted to Naina Devi, an avatar of goddess Durga.
 As per Hindu mythology, this temple is built on the spot where Lord Shiva’s wife Goddess Sati’s eyes fell.

 3. Jwala Devi Temple, Kangra

 Another famous shaktipeetha in Himachal Pradesh is the Jwala Devi temple in Kangra district.
 This temple is said to be the shrine where the tongue of goddess Sati fell.
 Many devotees of Jwala Devi believe that the goddess fulfils all wishes of anyone who visit the place with coconut offering as a prasad.